 Odd Orbital Shapes May Resolve To Ellipses

-In fact it's probable that if we allow for variable electron mass, p shell orbitals would simplify to spheres as with s shells.
+In fact it's possible if we allow for variable electron mass, p shell orbitals would simplify to spheres as with s shells.

 Einstein, it is known, did not do all his own maths.
 He collaborated with a professional mathematician - Ernst Gabor Strauss - to do his advanced calculations.
 Perhaps one is needed here to do the proof.